wrclark/lis3dh/README.md

 # LIS3DH

-A C89 driver for the 3-axis accelerometer LIS3DH.
+A C linux driver for the 3-axis accelerometer LIS3DH.
 Supports both I2C and SPI.

 ### Features
 > - FIFO